Ignition timing adjustment on Austin Mini

 Turn off the ignition.

-Reinstall the distributor cap
+Fit the distributor cap

 Op 30

-Fit the distributor rotor on its axis.
+Fit the rotor arm on its axis.

 To ensure the correct angular position, engage the boss of the rotor in the notch of the axis (1st photo).